 Visually, her work has a seductive and dark aesthetic with an eye for color, shadows and natural light.
-Her work has gravitated towards musicians, with a knack for creating vibes directly related to a group or artist’s vision/brand.
+Her work has gravitated towards musicians, with a knack for creating vibes that directly relate to a group or artist’s vision/brand.
 Samantha’s experience in fashion, costuming and styling give her a multi-layered advantage to the creative process, with attention to details being a strongpoint.
 She loves to work with artists of all kinds, and enjoys other projects like weddings, corporate and portraiture.

 As a photographer Samantha aims for the sensually unexpected, combining provocative elements with an artistic approach.
 A self-taught Canon shooter, she looks for subjects with honest, moving stories.
-She has shot for brands like Female Collective, a t-shirt company that donates back to women in need, and has shot for Jet Black Alley Cat, a Nashville pop/rock band, since 2015 – crafting countless photos and a nearly 12-minute documentary that was released as a deluxe version of their ‘Part One’ album earlier this year.
-Other clients include Greystar Properties, Event Photographers of North America Corporation, Neighborhoods.com, ArtOfficial Makeup and Black Shag Vintage.
+She has shot for brands like Female Collective, a t-shirt company that donates back to women in need, and has shot for Jet Black Alley Cat, a Nashville pop/rock band, since 2015 – crafting countless photos and a nearly 12-minute documentary that was released as a deluxe version of their ‘Part One’ album in 2017.
+Other clients include Greystar Properties, Event Photographers of North America Corporation, Neighborhoods.com, ArtOfficial Makeup, I Am The List and Black Shag Vintage.
 In addition to her work behind the camera, Samantha is also skilled at website design, creating electronic press kits, writing press releases and crafting great social media content.

 Samantha is a Middle Tennessee State University alum where she studied journalism, double minoring in global studies and theatre.
 Before that she was a journalism major at Volunteer State Community College where she was the editor-in-chief of the award-winning magazine The Pioneer.
 She also served countless hours on the school’s President’s Ambassador scholars program, was an SGA representative and a Delta Psi Omega theater club leader.
 It was during this time that Samantha first picked up a DSLR camera and began to shoot photos in addition to writing.
 She was the photography editor for MTSU Sidelines, an online and print news publication, during her senior year where she handled all visual communication as well as contributed stories as a reporter.